One of Jeanette Winterson's favourite books.

 ‘I read Charlotte Bronte’s Jane Eyre when I was very young and cared less about the love story than about the secret of the woman in the attic.
 It’s what a story should be – gripping, but have psychological truth and depth.

-Jane Eyre features in the following genres: Classic fiction: general and literary, General Fiction, Fiction
+Jane Eyre features in the following genres: eBooks of the Month, Recommendations, Classic fiction: general and literary, Family Drama, General Fiction, Modern and Contemporary Fiction, Fiction

 Jane Eyre is available in Paperback, Hardback,